On gradual-impulse control of continuous-time Markov decision processes with exponential utility

 where the inequality follows from Lemma \ref{JapanLemma02}.
 Thus, $\int_{\textbf{X}} V^\ast(y) \tilde{q}(dy|x,a)-(q_x(a)-c^G(x,a))V^\ast(x)\ge 0$.
 Since $a\in\textbf{A}^G$ was arbitrarily fixed, we see that (\ref{JapanEqnA}) holds. $ \Box$

 \begin{lemma} For each $x\in \textbf{X}$, the inequality in either (\ref{JapanEqnA}) or (\ref{JapanEqnB}) holds with equality. \end{lemma} \textit{Proof.} Let $x\in\textbf{X}$ be fixed.
 If the equality in (\ref{JapanEqnB}) holds at this point, then there is nothing to prove.
 Suppose the strict inequality holds in (\ref{JapanEqnB}).
-Then necessarily $V^\ast(x)<\infty.$ The objective is to show that, in this case, (\ref{JapanEqnA}) holds with equality.
+Then necessarily $V^\ast(x)<\infty,$ and so $x\in {\bf X}^\ast(V^\ast).$ The objective is to show that, in this case, (\ref{JapanEqnA}) holds with equality.
 For the infimum in (\ref{JapanBellman01}) with $V^\ast$ replacing $V$, it suffices to consider $c>0$, because (\ref{JapanEqnB}) holds with strict inequality at the fixed point $x\in\textbf{X}$ here.
-Let $\epsilon>0$ be fixed, and $(c^\ast,b^\ast,\rho^\ast)\in\hat{\textbf{A}}$ be such that